yogeshchandrasekharuni/covid_helper/README.md

 - User Interface that uses Tkinter.
 Supports settings window for saving user-credentials, plots their readings in the form of a graph and also shows the readings of the day in a table.

-### Usage
+## Usage

 1. Create a new virtual environment.
 ```
 conda create -n your_env_name
 ```

 2. Create a new burner account in Gmail.
-This email-ID will be used to send out reminder emails, retrieving readings, etc. You will need to enter its ID and password the first time you open the application.
+This email-ID will be used to send out reminder emails, retrieving readings, etc. You will need to enter its ID and password the first time you use the application.

 2. Clone this repository.
 ```